SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/stack.md

 ## Pixel Change

-Use element-wise subtration to give a difference raster, where negative values indicate a higher NDVI in 2002, or a decrease in NDVI from 2002 to 2009.
+Use element-wise subtraction to give a difference raster, where negative values indicate a higher NDVI in 2002, or a decrease in NDVI from 2002 to 2009.